Shikizzz/P2--Dev-the-front-end-using-angular/README.md

 It takes a ChartConfig object in attribute, with an @Input tag, to inject the chart type, data and labels at component creation.

 HomeComponent and CountryComponent are the the pages of the application.
-They get the raw data as Observable from the service, and arrange them to initialize a ChartConfig object, in order to display the needed Chart.
+They get the raw data as Observable from the service, and arrange them to initialize a ChartConfig object, in order to display the needed Chart using Property Binding in the template.